JasonCPark/StarCraftAI/README.md

 # StarCraftAI

-A basic artificial intelligence for Starcraft: Broodwar running a 4 Pool build.
+A basic artificial intelligence for Starcraft: Broodwar.
 Made possible by Adam Heinermann's [Broodwar API](https://github.com/bwapi/bwapi).

 <strong>How to Run</strong>
 - Install Starcraft: Broodwar and update to version 1.16.1.